What to Pack for Yangon

 Outdoor & Hiking Gear

-Useful for early morning visits to Shwedagon Pagoda or power outages in Yangon.
+Useful for early morning visits to see Shwedagon Pagoda at dawn or navigating dimly lit streets in parts of Yangon after sunset.

 Seasonal Packing Adjustments